Long Ashton - Leigh Woods (Somerset)

 He says; "It's located in an area of the woods named Paradise Bottom, more specifically on the higher ground that is on the north side of the valley there.
 It's most easily accessed by taking the Leigh Court entrance to the woods; there's a map showing the rough location of the tree in the small car park near Leigh Court.
 (I, on the other hand, just knowing that there was a redwood somewhere in Paradise Bottom, which is a large area, walked through the woods from the Bristol direction and spent a good three hours looking for it!
 It's a beautiful place to explore though).

-I haven't done any measuring, but a leaflet by the Avon Gorge Wildlife Project says it's 33 metres high; no idea how old this information is though.
+I haven't done any measuring, but a leaflet by the Avon Gorge Wildlife Project said it's 33 metres high; no idea how old this information is though.
 It is thought to have been planted in the 1860s.

 Because of the surrounding woods it's not easily possible to get one photo showing the whole tree.
 Instead I took a lot of snaps of bits of it, perhaps going overboard with the shots looking upward into the branches!
 I don't know if this is typical, but I was struck by the large number of incipient branches that had broken off close to where they had grown out of the trunk, forming small stumps on the side - they were all over the place."